 The Ve’ahavta Street Academy (VSA) is a free adult education course supporting individuals marginalized by poverty to improve their lives.
 VSA is offered in partnership with George Brown College, which provides library access and a certificate upon successful completion.

 A post-secondary education is the stepping stone to achieving one’s career and personal goals.
 Sadly, for marginalized individuals in the city of Toronto, access to post-secondary education is hampered by financial and emotional/psychological obstacles.

 Only 53% of the homeless population graduate high school compared to 90% of the general population.

 Toronto has the second highest homeless population of any Canadian city, with an average of 5,250 people who are homeless on the streets every night.

-- By removing obstacles and providing an educational program uniquely tailored to the needs of marginalized individuals, we can support positive change in their lives.
+- Removing obstacles and providing an educational program tailored to marginalized individuals’ needs, supporting positive change in their lives.

-- By creating a safe environment where program participants can renew their sense of self worth, we can create a psychological shift that will pave the way for them to realize their potential.
+- Creating a safe environment where participants can renew their sense of self worth, and create a lasting impact paving the way for them to realize their potential.

-- By engaging skilled community members as volunteer facilitators, we can offer high quality expertise, while also inspiring them to value the contribution marginalized individuals can make to society.
+- Engaging skilled community members as volunteer facilitators, to offer high quality expertise, while also inspiring them to value the contribution marginalized individuals can make to society.

-- By developing an individualized, personal and education plan for each participant, we can further their personal and professional life goals in a sustainable way.
+- Developing individualized, personal and educational plans for each to further their life goals in a sustainable way.